-This programme meets the urgent demand for interdisciplinary skills and knowledge in the ethical design, use and governance of artificial intelligence and other data-intensive technologies.
+This new programme meets the urgent demand for interdisciplinary skills and knowledge in the ethical design, use, and governance of artificial intelligence and other data-intensive technologies.

-Today, many organisations and sectors that work with artificial intelligence (AI) and data-intensive applications are missing the distinctive expertise in their technical and policy/governance workforce needed to answer society’s demands for responsible technology use, which increasingly goes beyond mere legal compliance.
+Today, many organisations and sectors that work with artificial intelligence (AI) and data-intensive applications are missing the expertise needed to answer society’s demands for responsible technology use, which increasingly goes beyond mere legal compliance.

-- Build the complex cognitive and collaborative skills needed to become knowledgeable and competent in responsible and ethical data and AI development, use and governance.
+- Build complex and collaborative skills to become knowledgeable in responsible and ethical data and AI development, use and governance.

 - Gain practical experience working and communicating about AI and data ethics with other stakeholders and practitioners across sectors, disciplines and publics.

 This programme includes core courses on the essential, critical, and hands-on data skills, enquiry methods, ethical, and creative capacities needed to underpin your study.
 It includes a wide portfolio of optional courses taught by academic staff from different discipline areas, and the opportunity to apply your learning in depth to an issue or concern which drives you for your final project.